appleboy/ssh-action/README.md

 * username - ssh username
 * password - ssh password
 * passphrase - the passphrase is usually to encrypt the private key
+* sync - synchronous execution if multiple hosts, default is false
 * timeout - timeout for ssh to remote host, default is `30s`
 * command_timeout - timeout for ssh command, default is `10m`
 * key - content of ssh private key. ex raw content of ~/.ssh/id_rsa